Can I buy or change private health plan coverage outside of Open Enrollment?

-Note that some triggering events will only qualify you for a special enrollment opportunity in the health insurance Marketplace; they do not apply in the outside market.
+Note that some triggering events will only qualify you for a SEP in the health insurance Marketplace; they do not apply in the outside market.
 For example, if you gain citizenship or lawfully present status, the Marketplace must provide you with a special enrollment opportunity.

-When you experience a qualifying event, your special enrollment opportunity will last 60 days from the date of that triggering event.
-If you can foresee a qualifying event (for example, you know the date when you will graduate and lose student health coverage) you can ask the Marketplace for a special enrollment opportunity up to 60 days in advance so new coverage will take effect right after your old coverage runs out.
-However, under new federal rules, Marketplaces are not required to offer advanced availability of special enrollment periods to people who anticipate a permanent move.
+When you experience a qualifying event, your SEP will last 60 days from the date of that triggering event.
+If you can foresee loss of other coverage (for example, you know the date when you will graduate and lose student health coverage) you can ask the Marketplace for a SEP up to 60 days in advance so new coverage will take effect right after your old coverage runs out.
+However, in healthcare.gov states, you cannot ask for an advance SEP if you anticipate coverage loss due to a permanent move.

 States have flexibility to expand special enrollment opportunities for consumers.
 Check with your State Marketplace for more information.